RajneeshSrivastava/MARCO/Data_analysis_II.md

-#### This file contains the script for stepwise analysis of single cell RNA-seq data, utilised for figures []
+#### This file contains the script for stepwise analysis of single-cell RNA-seq data, utilised for figures []

 ```
 setwd('path_to_project')